Dropout Idol Fruit Tart

-Dropout Idol Fruit Tart (おちこぼれフルーツタルト, Ochikobore Furūtsu Taruto) is a Japanese four-panel manga series by Sou Hamayumiba, serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since May 2015.
-It has been collected in eight tankōbon volumes.
+Dropout Idol Fruit Tart (おちこぼれフルーツタルト, Ochikobore Furūtsu Taruto) is a Japanese four-panel manga series written and illustrated by Sou Hamayumiba.
+It was serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat from May 2015 to July 2026, with its chapters collected in nine tankōbon volumes.
 An anime television series adaptation by Feel aired from October to December 2020.

 Plot

 Ino Sakura, a girl from Okayama Prefecture, decides to head to Tokyo in order to realize her dream of becoming an idol.
 Once she arrives there, she moves into a dormitory called Mouse House where she meets Roko Sekino, a former child actor, Hayu Nukui, a musician, and Nina Maehara, a model.
 When their manager, Hoho Kajino, informs them that Mouse House has been threatened to be demolished, the girls quickly form a new idol group called Fruit Tart in order to save their home.